simonmichael/hledger/hledger/hledger.m4.md

    A to B price.

 Amounts for which no suitable market price is found are not converted.

-### Valuation commodity

-With `-X COMM`, the valuation commodity is COMM, and hledger tries to convert all amounts to COMM.

-With `-V` (and `--value` with COMM unspecified), hledger picks a valuation commodity automatically.
-Typically your P declarations reference a single base currency, and -V will use that.

-In more detail: for each source commodity A, it chooses a valuation commodity B based on, in this order of preference:

-1. the latest P directive (on any date) declaring a price for A.

-Amounts for which no valuation commodity can be identified are not converted.

 ### Simple valuation examples